Chief Scott S.G. Vermeer

 Lt.
 Greg Oselinsky

 Assigned to the Field Operations Division, Greg manages the weekday dayshift and nightshift Patrol Teams, the Field Training Program, and the Traffic Unit.
-Greg has been a member of the SWAT team for 18 years and is now the Tactical Commander.
+Greg has been a member of the SWAT for 18 years and is now the Tactical Commander.

 To Contact Us